This example describes how Horizon Cloud provisions a new farm's server virtual machines (VMs) and manages them for rolling maintenance.

 The above steps repeat until the number of running servers reaches the Min Servers value.

 A best practice for virtual machine maintenance is to restart the VMs from time to time, to clear out cached resources or any memory leaks from third-party applications in the VM.
 The Horizon Cloud rolling maintenance feature provides for restoring normal health across the farm in an automated way.
 The typical action is to restart the VMs.
-Horizon Cloud offers an additional option to rebuild the server VMs, by deleting the VMs and reprovisioning them based on the published image used for that farm.
+Horizon Cloud offers an additional option to rebuild the server VMs, by deleting the VMs and reprovisioning them based on the latest published image used for that farm.
 The rebuild option provides a convenient way to ripple image updates across the farm's servers automatically and regularly.
 The rebuild option avoids needing manual intervention as a part of routine operations.

 At any one time, the system only quiesces the number of servers configured for the farm's Concurrent Quiescing Servers value.
 As set by the Maintenance Type configured for the farm's rolling maintenance, the system goes through each of the servers and performs the specified maintenance action.
 The action is not performed on servers that have active user sessions nor on more than the number set in Concurrent Quiescing Servers.